-The climate science weatherman predicts a fraught future for our progeny these days – one fair to frightening with terrifying intervals – as the human population spikes to unprecedented levels while we carry on living as though there’s no tomorrow.
-The latest salvo from the UN International Panel on Climate Change in September 2018 gives us twelve years to get our act together before the inevitable climate apocalypse.
+The climate science weatherman predicts a fraught future for our progeny these days.
+It’ll be fair to frightening with terrifying intervals folks, as we over-populate the planet and carry living our consumer obsessed lifestyle as though there’s no tomorrow.
+The latest salvo from the UN International Panel on Climate Change in September 2018 gives us twelve years to get our act together before an inevitable climate apocalypse.

 We’ve heard it all before.
 Been dinned into our ears for years – food and water scarcity, crop failure, torrential rainstorms, coastal erosion, desertification, forest fires, species depletion, civil unrest, mass migration, incarceration of child refugees, homelessness, rampant opioid addiction, youth alienation, gun violence, self-harming and suicide.
 One weekend this past month there were 14 incidents of gun violence in Toronto, a record high for our city.
 As the disaster de jour menu grows daily more dire, so does our indifference to the immediacy of the threat.